Categorification of Harder-Narasimhan Theory via slope functions: Proto-abelian Category

 \end{proof}

-\begin{rmk} If the cofibre coproduct $Q$ of the universal morphisms $V\leftarrow V\times_EW\rightarrow W$ exists, and the unique morphism $u:Q\rightarrow E$ given by the universal property of cofibre coproduct is a strict monomorphism, then it is isomorphic to $V+W$. \end{rmk}
+\begin{rmk} If the cofibre coproduct $P$ of the universal morphisms $V\leftarrow V\times_EW\rightarrow W$ exists, and the unique morphism $\lambda:P\rightarrow E$ given by the universal property of cofibre coproduct is a strict monomorphism, then $P$ is canonically isomorphic to $V+W$. \end{rmk}